 Inspiration & Innovation – Ten Effective Counseling Practices from the College Board's Inspiration Award Schools" from the College Board and the National Center for School Counseling Outcome Research.

 To generate a greater understanding of the value of school counselors as leaders in providing rigorous academics for all students, the College Board’s National Office for School Counselor Advocacy (NOSCA) commissioned research to determine what these school counselors are actually doing that contributes to broadening access to college, especially for underrepresented students.
 Inspiration & Innovation highlights the results of that research and shares the 10 strategies used by the remarkable counselors and administrators in these successful schools.

-Division of Education Research & Service (DERS) at the University of Montana has sustained a commitment to promoting the social development and academic achievement of all learners.
+Institute of Education Research & Service at the University of Montana has sustained a commitment to promoting the social development and academic achievement of all learners.
 Since 1957 the organization has proven its expertise through the development of effective research models and practical educational services in the areas of safety, health, technological competency, and early intervention of students and communities.
 Within the Mental Health Division of DERS, extensive research has been conducted and applied in several of Montana's American Indian communities.

 Helping Traumatized Children Learn: Supportive School Environments for Children Traumatized by Family Violence.
 This Report and Policy Agenda is compiled by the Massachusetts Advocates for Children: Trauma and Learning Policy Initiative in collaboration with The Hale and Dorr Legal Services Center of Harvard Law School and The Task Force on Children Affected by Domestic Violence.